Want To Innovate? Interact With People and The World

 As someone who’s been steeped in the culture of innovation most of my career and in Silicon Valley for the last 15 years of my career, I sometimes find that those two ethos’s (ethii?) sometimes compete with each other.
-After all, the Silicon Valley ethos is one of entrepreneurs sacrificing all sorts of things (social life, time, money) in order to build the next big amazing new thing and change the world.
-This place is rife with stories of people pulling months and months of all nighters and sleeping under their desks in order to just get world changing things out the door.
+After all, the Silicon Valley ethos is one of driven entrepreneurs sacrificing all sorts of things (social life, time, money) in order to build the next big amazing new thing and change the world.
+This place is rife with stories of people pulling months and months of all-nighters and sleeping under their desks in order to just get world changing things out the door.
 It surrounds you here.
+You interact with your computer.

 Innovation, on the other hand, I find doesn’t thrive in that kind of environment.
 Innovation, new thinking, comes out of breaking away from sitting in front of your computer, stepping away from the online world and stepping into the offline world for a bit.
 Maybe its because the online experience is becoming less and less about discovery and more and more about relevancy.
 Since the number of ways we experience the internet seems to be shrinking, and those companies continue to strive to give us a hyper-customized version of the internet, assuming what we want based on where we’ve been and what we do, the internet is becoming less surprising.
 And surprise, IMHO, is essential for generating new ideas.